basho/basho_docs/source/languages/en/riak/quickstart.md

 ### Build Riak

-You should now have a copy of Riak installed locally.
-It's time to build it.
+Now that you've downloaded and installed Riak using the instructions above, it's time to build it.
 Do this by accessing the `riak` directory from your install and running `make all`:

 ```bash
 cd riak-{{VERSION}}